Salesforce

 1. On the Cookie Consent menu, select Templates.
 The Templates screen appears.

-3. Click the Context Menu icon The Context menu appears.
+2. Click the Context Menu icon context_menu_v3.png for the template you want to copy.
+The Context menu appears.

 Note